andrefsilveira1/go-webservice/README.md

-## Microservice with Golang!
+# Microservice with Golang!

-This is a study repo, creating from zero a web service using `catfact`
+This is a study repo, creating from zero a web service using `catfact.ninja/fact`